FAQ - Pet Dental Care

 • Continuous monitoring throughout the procedure (heart rate, oxygen, temperature)

-• Intravenous fluid therapy for stabilization
+• IV fluids for stabilization

-• Qualified staff present at all times
+• Dedicated qualified staff present at all times

-• Cannot perform dental X-rays
+• Doesn't allow for dental X-rays

 • Disease continues to progress beneath the surface

-Complete dental cleaning under anesthesia remains the only safe and effective method recommended by veterinary associations.
+A complete cleaning under anesthesia remains the only safe and effective method recommended by veterinary associations.

 How long does the procedure take?